shelbygreen/everylot/README.md

 You could use a virtual server hosted at a vendor like Amazon AWS or GCP.
 I used a GCP Virtual Machine and followed this [tutorial](https://www.youtube.com/watch?v=2d5LzJNj46w) to set it up.

 ### Usage
-Once you've created lots.csv -- a clean CSV of the lots (with a 'street', 'address' and 'tweeted' column) -- and configured your virtual environment or YAML file (this is what I used) to house your Twitter/Google credentials in the setup.py file, you're ready to go.
+Once you've created lots.csv -- a clean CSV of the lots (with a 'street', 'address' and 'tweeted' column) -- and configured your virtual environment or YAML file (this is what I used. example is in 'yaml.py' file) to house your Twitter/Google credentials in the setup.py file, you're ready to go.

 Run:
 'python3 bot.py' in the command line.
 It will post 1 lot every 30 minutes until it runs out of lots.